-The interests nominated for inclusion in a Local Heritage List by Sheepy Historical Society In 2014 as suggested by & confirmed at a public meeting are all properties and have been determined to be Features of Local Heritage Interest by virtue of them having already been identified in a list suggested and confirmed by the Sheepy Historical Society for their history, historical association and rarity.
-The full list, and the notes relating thereto can be viewed on the Neighbourhood Plan website.
+The interests nominated for inclusion in a Local Heritage List by Sheepy Historical Society In 2014 as suggested by and confirmed at a public meeting are all properties and have been determined to be Local Heritage Assets by virtue of them having already been identified in a list suggested and confirmed by the Sheepy Historical Society for their history, historical association and rarity.
+A list of these assets can be found in Schedule 2 to this Appendix 3 below and the assets themselves are identified on the maps adjacent to Policy 7 entitled 'Local Heritage Assets- non-designated heritage assets (Appendix 3 Schedule 2)(Sheepy Magna)' and 'Local Heritage Assets- non-designated heritage assets (Appendix 3 Schedule 2)'.
+A brief justification explaining the characteristics of the assets and basis for protection is also set out in Schedule 2 to this Appendix 3 below.